flame-engine/flame/README.md

 We have a Flame community and help channel on [Blue Fire's Discord](https://discord.gg/5unKpdQD78).

-If you are more comfortable with StackOverflow you can create a question with the [Flame tag](https://stackoverflow.com/questions/tagged/flame) and we'll reply as soon as we can.
+If you are more comfortable with StackOverflow you can also create a question there, add the [Flame tag](https://stackoverflow.com/questions/tagged/flame) so anyone following that tag can help you out.

 ## Features

-The goal of Flame is to provide a complete set of out-of-the-way solutions for the common problems every game developed in Flutter will share.
+The goal of the Flame Engine is to provide a complete set of out-of-the-way solutions for common problems that any game developed in Flutter could have.

-Currently Flame provides:
+Currently Flame provides the following features:

  - A game loop.
  - A component/object system (FCS).
  - Effects and particles.